SaranshD/Bimodal-Emotion-Recognition-Project/README.md

-# Multimodal Conversational Emotion Recognition (MELD)
+# Bimodal Emotion Recognition Project (using the MELD dataset)

 This project implements a multimodal emotion recognition system for conversational data using the MELD dataset.
 The model combines textual and acoustic information to classify emotions at the utterance level in multi-party dialogues.